iabhinavmittal/flo-energy-assignment/README.md

 2. In case there is a wrong/mis-matched line item, I will be ignoring and storing it for review separately.
 3. The solution will only return statements for insert and not actually insert anything into a DB
 4. The dates are given in UTC time
+5. Interval can be 5 min, 15 mins and 30 mins only (based on manual)

 # Psuedo Code: